 What’s Happening with the UPU Right Now?

-Trump is threatening to pull out!
-To put simply, the Trump administration is maintaining that China is receiving too big of a discount on its exported goods.
+At the time he was President, Trump threatened to pull out!
+To put simply, the Trump administration maintained that China was receiving too big of a discount on its exported goods.
 That’s not exactly incorrect, either.
 Back in the 1960’s, the UPU granted shipping discounts to a list of developing countries to help foster the global economy.
 China was one of those countries, and despite its current position as an emerging global power, China is still on that list.
 That means the US is basically paying for China’s cheap overseas shipping, specifically on parcels 4.4 pounds or lighter.

-To ballpark it, the Trump administration claims these discounted rates that China is enjoying are costing the United States upwards of $300 million per year.
+To ballpark it, the Trump administration claimed these discounted rates that China is enjoying are costing the United States upwards of $300 million per year.
 The numbers are out of whack, and that’s a fact.
-However, Trump’s solution is not for the United States to reach a new agreement within the Universal Postal Union.
-It’s to withdraw from the UPU altogether.
+However, Trump’s solution was not for the United States to reach a new agreement within the Universal Postal Union.
+It was to withdraw from the UPU altogether.

 How Trump Threatening to Pull Out of the UPU Might Affect You

-If the United States withdraws from the UPU, there’s a very good chance that our international shipping rates may skyrocket.
-Therefore, if you’re running an E-commerce business that ships internationally, that means more money could be coming out of your pocket.
+If the United States ever withdrew from the UPU, there would be a very good chance that our international shipping rates would skyrocket.
+Therefore, if you’re running an eCommerce business that ships internationally, that means more money could be coming out of your pocket.
 A lot more money.